lstomberg/objective-c-style-guide/Epic.md

 @property (strong, nonatomic) NSString *tutorialName;
 ```

 ## Dot-Notation Syntax

 Dot syntax is purely a convenient wrapper around accessor method calls.
 When you use dot syntax, the property is still accessed or changed using getter and setter methods.
 Read more [here](https://developer.apple.com/library/ios/documentation/cocoa/conceptual/ProgrammingWithObjectiveC/EncapsulatingData/EncapsulatingData.html)

-Dot-notation should **always** be used for accessing and mutating properties, as it makes code more concise.
+Dot-notation SHOULD be used for accessing and mutating properties, as it makes code more concise.
 Bracket notation is preferred in all other instances.

 **Preferred:**

 ```objc
 NSInteger arrayCount = response.array.count;
 view.backgroundColor = [UIColor orangeColor];